gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 .. admonition:: Tasks

     #.
-Fix the code in 3 places so that is shows the No image for 1 second before powering off if the A-button is pressed at any time.
+Fix the code in 3 places so that is shows the No image for 1 second before powering off if the B-button is pressed at any time.

         .. code-block:: python